the-k-node/Internship/Week 6/Replication.md

 * A partition assignment algorithm generates a replication list for every partition.
 The replication list is a permutation of the cluster succession list.
     ![partition map](https://github.com/alwaysiamkk/Internship/blob/main/Week%206/Partition%20Map%20.png)

+* The process of moving records from one node to another node is termed a migration.

+* Once consensus is reached on a new cluster view, all the nodes in a cluster run the distributed partition assignment algorithm and assign the master and one or more replica nodes to each of the partitions.

+* Conclusion:
+    * Uniform distribution of data, associated metadata like indexes, and transaction workload make capacity planning and scaling up and down decisions precise and simple for Aerospike clusters.

+    * Aerospike needs redistribution of data only on changes to cluster membership.

+    * This contrasts with alternate key range based partitioning schemes, which require redistribution of data whenever a range becomes "larger” than the capacity on its node.